return to homepage

 • on Tuesdays, Thursdays and Saturdays there's another one on place des Prêcheurs;

-• a flower market on Place des Prêcheurs (Sunday mornings) and on Place de Hôtel de Ville (Tuesday, Thursday and Saturday mornings); and
+• flower market on Place des Prêcheurs (Sunday mornings) and on Place de Hôtel de Ville (Tuesday, Thursday and Saturday mornings); and

 • an antique market on place des Prêcheurs on Saturday mornings.